julelang/manual/src/introduction/data-types.md

 ## Integer Literals

+Integers constants represent exact values of arbitrary precision and do not overflow.
 Integer literals are handled at compile time using the `Int` structure provided by the `std/math/big` package.
 As long as they remain untyped, they can represent arbitrarily large numbers.
 However, when they need to be used with a specific type, they must fit within the bounds of that type.

 For example:
 ```jule